computerdepartmentferdowsiuniv/computerdepartmentferdowsiuniv.github.io/_pages/project-4.md

 This production presents contributions in two key areas: **software development** and **machine learning**.
 First, the floor plan of the Faculty of Engineering was converted from AutoCAD to **GeoJSON**, an open-source format compatible with applications.
 An **Android app** was developed using Flutter to capture Wi-Fi signals and display the predicted location on a map.
 The data collected is stored on a **server**, where machine learning operations are also carried out.

-The machine learning component employs the **fingerprinting method** for positioning.
+The machine learning component employs the <a href="https://mapsted.com/blog/location-fingerprinting-explained" style="text-decoration:underline; color:green;" target="_blank"><strong>fingerprinting method</strong></a> for positioning.
 During the offline phase, the data is cleaned, preprocessed, and stored in a database.
-To improve positioning accuracy, **Gaussian Process Regression** was used to enrich the offline data by considering the effect of the number of reference points.
+To improve positioning accuracy, <a href="https://en.wikipedia.org/wiki/Gaussian_process" style="text-decoration:underline; color:green;" target="_blank"><strong>Gaussian Process Regression</strong></a> was used to enrich the offline data by considering the effect of the number of reference points.
 In the online phase, a **buffering mechanism** was introduced to provide smoother, more reliable location predictions.
 The final location is determined using the **weighted k-nearest neighbors (k-NN) algorithm**, and various **distance metrics** were analyzed for their impact on prediction accuracy.
 Locations of Wi-Fi access points installed as part of the Indoor Positioning System (IPS).
 These access points are strategically placed to ensure optimal signal coverage and accurate positioning throughout the building.
 Their placement is crucial for minimizing dead zones and improving the overall precision of the system.

 <div style="display: flex; justify-content: center;">